Hamburg Hauptbahnhof: Neighbourhood

 The station is located on the Wallring in Hamburg's city centre, between the districts Altstadt and St. Georg.
-Directly nearby are the Deutsches Schauspielhaus theatre in the St. Georg quarter, one of Hamburg's a state theatres, the Kunsthalle, an art gallery, and the Museum für Kunst und Gewerbe Hamburg, a museum for applied arts.
+Directly nearby are the Deutsches Schauspielhaus theatre in the St. Georg quarter, one of Hamburg's state theatres, the Kunsthalle, an art gallery, and the Museum für Kunst und Gewerbe Hamburg, a museum for applied arts.
 The Hamburg Rathaus is down Mönckebergstraße, centre of a busy shopping district.